Lykos153/AnnexRemote/README.md

 ```

-#### Using other requests
+#### Documentation
 A full documentation is being worked on.
-Until then, check the test cases in order to see how the other methods are used.
+Until then, have a look at the [example](examples) and check the test cases in order to see how the other methods are used.
 Also have a look at [git-annex-remote-googledrive](https://github.com/Lykos153/git-annex-remote-googledrive) which is based on AnnexRemote.

 ## License